Fullmeals.

 Step 3: Prepare the Batter

 In a mixing bowl, combine the sifted gram flour and 25g of milk powder (or maida).
-Gradually pour in 250ml of sunflower oil while whisking continuously to form a smooth, lump-free batter.
+Gradually pour in 250ml of sunflower oil while continuously to form a smooth, lump-free batter.

 Step 4: Prepare Ghee-Oil Mixture